adityakamath1997/SpeakerLens-AI-Powered-Transcript-Analysis/README.md

 ## ✨ App Demo

-For the sake of demonstration, I've chosen an audio clip extracted from the video of a staff meeting with multiple speakers on [YouTube](https://www.youtube.com/watch?v=oPhKhTI0Lss).
+For the sake of demonstration, I've chosen an audio clip extracted from the video of a staff meeting with multiple speakers on Youtube:

 *Upload an audio file of your choice:*